2 October 2017

 The poppy is a powerful symbol – today the poppies are mainly worn to commemorate the sacrifices of our Armed Forces and to show support to those still serving today, along with their loved ones.
 The remembrance poppy is especially prominent in the UK and on St Helena in the weeks leading up to Remembrance Sunday.

-On Saturday 22 and 29 October and Saturday 5 November 2016, between 9am and 12 noon, the Poppy Appeal led by Mike Durnford, will be raising funds in Lower Jamestown through the distribution of various poppy apparel including: wristbands, lapel pins, emblem stickers, badges, bendy rulers, bracelets and standard poppies.
-Uniformed contingents and volunteers will be making their way around Lower Jamestown, operating from a Poppy Appeal gazebo in front of the Canister.
+On Saturday, 28 October, and Saturday 4 and 11 November 2017, the Poppy Appeal, led by Mike Durnford, will be raising funds in lower Jamestown through the distribution of various poppy apparel including: wristbands, lapel pins, emblem stickers, badges, snap rulers, bracelets and standard poppies.
+Uniformed contingents and volunteers will be making their way around lower Jamestown from 9am to 12 noon, operating from a Poppy Appeal gazebo in the Mule Yard.

-Any serving or former members of the HM Armed Forces willing to volunteer their services on any of the above Saturdays can contact Mike Durnford on telephone number: 24724 or e-mail: email@example.com
+Any serving or former members of the HM Armed Forces willing to volunteer their support on any of the above Saturdays can contact Mike Durnford on telephone number: 24724 or e-mail: email@example.com